Landing page design system

 • Format that anyone can access - everyone can always go to the same URL

-• Centralized - updates are dynamic without creating too many versions that need to be passed around
+• Centralized - updated without too many versions that need to be passed around

 • Easy to maintain - designers, developers, and organizers can make updates